gmarty/scumm-nes/README.md

 This app only works with Maniac Mansion on NES, it won't work with SCUMM files from other platforms or other NES games.

-Some of the code comes from the [ScummVM](https://github.com/scummvm) project.
+Portion of the code comes from [ScummVM](https://github.com/scummvm) and [Maniac Mansion Decoded](https://github.com/gzip/nes-6502-maniac-mansion-decoded).

 ## What does it do?